umeshkumhar/backupdr-client/docs/LogicalGroupAPI.md

 # **UpdateLogicalGroupSla**
 > LogicalGroupRest UpdateLogicalGroupSla(ctx, groupId, optional)
 Update the current SLAs for a logical group.
 It updates individual SLAs for all members.
-It requires SLA Manage right.
+It requires backupdr.managementServers.assignBackupPlans IAM permission

 ### Required Parameters